Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm: Recovery of the covariance matrix from compressed measurements

 \section{Recovery of the covariance matrix from compressed measurements}

-Solving \eqref{eq:opt1} yileds poor results when high compression ratios $m/l$ are used because all the data is projected onto the same subspace and possibly project it onto the null space.
-Hence, we split the data in disjoint subsets that are projected onto different subspaces to improve the performance of the estimator.
-This idea is borrowed from CPPCA sensing approach\cite{fowler2009compressive}.
+Solving \eqref{eq:opt1} typically yields poor results at high compression ratios of the projection vectors $m/l$.
+This behavior is attributed to all vectors being projected onto a single subspace and possibly projected onto the null space.
+Hence, we split the data into disjoint subsets projected onto different subspaces to improve the performance of the estimator.
+The partitioning into multiple subsets has been previously used for the CPPCA sensing approach\cite{fowler2009compressive}.
+However, this approach requires that the sensing matrices be orthonormal.